Ayms/bitcoin-transactions/README.md

 <b>Bitcore</b> "BTX" - btx.suprnova.cc

+For now we keep Bitcoin Diamond and Bitcoin Cash Plus in the tool but there are quite dubious aspects for those forks, see [BCP - No replay protection possible consequences](https://bitcointalk.org/index.php?topic=2827163.msg29326000#msg29326000) and [BCD - We do strange and misleading things but don't care clarifying what it is](https://github.com/eveybcd/BitcoinDiamond/issues/2#issuecomment-360161344)

-More to come ("candidates" list as soon as they put their full node code on github (see the [issues](https://github.com/Ayms/bitcoin-transactions/issues)): Bitcoin Interest, Bitcoin Atom, Lightning Bitcoin, Bitcoin God, Bitcoin X (strange), Bitcoin Platinium (dubious), Bitcoin Uranium (dubious), Bitcoin Silver (dubious), Bitcoin Zobi (my own fork!!
-Joking but See [how to do my bitcoin fork in 5mn](https://bitcointalk.org/index.php?topic=2515675.1980)), etc)
+Most likely we will never integrate the following forks that looks to be complete scams  (see the [issues](https://github.com/Ayms/bitcoin-transactions/issues)): Bitcoin Interest, Bitcoin Atom, Lightning Bitcoin, Bitcoin God, Bitcoin X, Bitcoin Platinium , Bitcoin Uranium, Bitcoin Silver, Bitcoin Zobi (my own fork!!
+Joking but See [how to do my bitcoin fork in 5mn](https://bitcointalk.org/index.php?topic=2515675.1980)

+Two easy factors of detection of a scammy fork are: no code provided, no serious answers to technical questions, they all fulfill both criteria

 ### Legacy coins